 In 3-D, functional or clinical active regions in the cortex are often represented by pointwise sources that have to be localized from measurements on the scalp of a potential satisfying a Laplace equation (EEG, electroencephalography).
-A breakthrough was made which makes it possible now to proceed via best rational approximation on a sequence of 2-D disks along the inner sphere [5].
+In the work [7] it was shown how to proceed via best rational approximation on a sequence of 2-D disks cut along the inner sphere, for the case where there are at most 2 sources.
+A long-haul research on the behaviour of poles of best rational approximants of fixed degree to functions with branch points was completed this year [19], which shows that the technique carries over to finitely many sources.

-A dedicated numerical software "FindSources3D" (see section 5.7) has been developed, in collaboration with the team Athena.
+In this connection, a dedicated software "FindSources3D" (see section 5.7) has been developed, in collaboration with the team Athena.